-We have two MEWPs (mobile elevated work platform) one reaching to 14m and the other reaching 25.6m.
+We have three MEWPs (mobile elevated work platform) one reaching to 14m, one to 23m and the third reaching 25.6m.
 They are particularly useful for cutting high hedges and carrying out tree surgery where there is restricted access. - view MEWP page

 Our 360⁰ digger is perfect for the removal of individual trees, eg self-set alder trees - watch video

 To reduce manual handling we have added another Valtra tractor, this one is fitted with a cab-mounted Botex crane speeding up timber and brush removal

 Our Dymax tree shear makes quick work of felled trees - watch video

 Reverse-drive Valtra with roof-mounted timber crane, which allows us to move large pieces of timber with relative ease.

 We always recycle our felled timber – recently it was used as part of a horse trial course and when chipped, it has been used by local farms on their cow tracks.
 If you need some wood chip, please get in touch.